 3. Build a 6-8 month emergency fund of non-discretionary expenses

-By having a 6-8 month emergency fund, you will feel like you are living within your means and have margin in your life.
+Before you have a baby, you need to build a 6-8 month emergency fund.
+You will feel like you are living within your means and have margin in your life.
 If you or your spouse is laid off (or you experience any other emergency), your family will be able to live for several months.
 (Non-discretionary expenses include housing costs, transportation, bills, groceries, etc. – everything except for your taxes, really).
 To determine the amount of an emergency fund you’ll need, multiply your take home pay by 6-8 and that’s what you should save.

 4. Create a baby-fund for miscellaneous baby and mommy expenses